Kong/docs.konghq.com/app/konnect/analytics/generate-reports.md

 -------|------------
 Request count | Total number of API calls within the selected time frame.
 Requests per minute | Number of API calls per minute within the selected time frame.
 Response latency | The amount of time, in milliseconds, that it takes to process an API request.
-The time starts when the Kong Gateway receives a request and ends when it forwards the response back to the original caller.
+The time starts when {{site.base_gateway}} receives a request and ends when it forwards the response back to the original caller.
 Users can select between different percentiles (p99, p95, and p50).
 For example, a 99th percentile response latency of 10 milliseconds means that every 1 in 100 requests took at least 10 milliseconds from request received until response returned.
 Request size | The size of the request payload received from the client, in bytes.
 Users can select between different percentiles (p99, p95, and p50).
 For example, a 99th percentile request size of 100 bytes means that the payload size for every 1 in 100 requests was at least 100 bytes.
 Response size | The size of the response payload returned to the client, in bytes.
 Users can select between different percentiles (p99, p95, and p50).
 For example, a 99th percentile response size of 100 bytes means that the payload size for every 1 in 100 response back to the original caller was at least 100 bytes.

 {:.note}
-> **Note:** {{site.konnect_saas}} Analytics Analytics is using percentiles to enable users to understand the real performance characteristics of their APIs.
-They have the advantage of distinguishing users who have a good experience from those that have a bad experience.
-Percentiles can show you a more accurate picture of what most users experience using your API as opposed to hiding critical experiences in an average.
+> **Note:** {{site.konnect_saas}} Analytics uses percentiles to enable you to understand the real performance characteristics of your APIs.
+Percentiles depict a more accurate picture of what most end users experience using your API instead of hiding critical experiences by displaying averages.

 ## Route entity format